Policy Press

 About the prize

-To mark the tenth anniversary of Families, Relationships and Societies (FRS) in 2021, the journal launched an annual prize to recognize the outstanding contributions made to FRS.
+To mark the tenth anniversary of Families, Relationships and Societies (FRS), the journal launched an annual prize to recognize the outstanding contributions made to FRS.

 The prize was created in memory of David Morgan, former president of the British Sociological Association (BSA), and past member of the FRS editorial team.

-A panel involving Editorial Board members judges research articles published in a journal issue during 2022 on the following criteria:
+A panel involving Editorial Board members judges research articles published in a journal issue during previous year on the following criteria:

 • Originality: a novel contribution to the field of families and relationships